LIFEHUBBER

 What appears notable

-Based on the project materials, the main point of interest is the effort to keep interface control close to the page itself while still supporting natural-language actions, optional multi-page support, and external control via MCP.
+The project materials are useful for checking the effort to keep interface control close to the page itself while still supporting natural-language actions, optional multi-page support, and external control via MCP.

 Before using